ThomMoerman/Cogip/README.md

 ## About the project
 ### COGIP story
-**COGIP** is a company which produce Jean-Michel toys.
+**COGIP** is a company that produces Jean-Michel toys.
 Jean-Christian Ranu works in accounting at the company.
-However, he's using an old and incomplete software for years, making him go between it and excels sheet.
+However, he has been using an old and incomplete software for years, forcing him to switch back and forth between it and Excel spreadsheets.

 ### Objectives
-The aim of this project is to create a web application which will respond to the needs of Jean-Christian and so far, to the company COGIP.
+The aim of this project is to create a web application that will cater to the needs of Jean-Christian and, by extension, to the company COGIP.

-*Front-end* developpers will create a new design based on a figma model.
-The design will be mobile-first with responsive for desktop versions.
+*Front-end* developers will create a new design based on a Figma model.
+The design will be mobile-first and responsive for desktop versions..

-*Back-end* developers will work on the functional aspect of the site: displaying data, enabling account creation and connection (customer and providers), creation of an interface of administration, etc.
+*Back-end* developers will work on the functional aspect of the site: displaying data, enabling account creation and connection (for customers and providers), creation of an administrative interface, etc.

 ## Team Members